Erratum to:Tetrabenazine as anti-chorea therapy in Huntington Disease: an open-label continuation study

 Published: 4 February 2011

-The Research article to this article has been published in BMC Neurology 2009 9:62
+The original article was published in BMC Neurology 2009 9:62

 After publication of this work , we became aware of a typographical error.
 The term dysphagia inadvertently replaced the term dysarthria in two instances.
 Dysarthria was statistically significantly worsened at week 80 compared to baseline, whereas there was only a statistical trend (p = 0.10) for dysphagia at week 80 compared to baseline.
 Dysphagia continues to be an issue in patients with Huntington Disease and was reported as an adverse event in this study.
 Therefore, clinicians who prescribe tetrabenazine should still monitor their patients for worsening swallowing, but the worsening was not statistically different in those who completed this trial.
 No further studies of tetrabenazine in Huntington Disease have been completed since the publication of this study.